djjustinekier/odin-recipes/README.md

 # odin-recipes
-After I finish this odin-recipes I should be able to put my knowledges into it including html tags, attribute, listing, header, basic boilerplate, ang images
+After I finish this odin-recipes I should be able to put my knowledges I learn from Git and HTML lessons of the odin projects.